 The exam is required for practitioners with training in non-accredited pathways to ensure they can demonstrate their achievement of a similar level of competence to a Board-approved six-year sequence of study.
+The exam is designed to test the core competencies for general registration as a psychologist in Australia.

-There are several pathways to general registration as a psychologist in Australia.8 The higher degree pathways include programs of study that meet approved accreditation standards.
+There are several pathways to general registration as a psychologist in Australia.
+The higher degree pathways include programs of study that meet approved accreditation standards.
 The accreditation authority for the psychology profession is the Australian Psychology Accreditation Council (APAC).

 The 4+2 and 5+1 internship pathways are considered to be non-accredited pathways, as they include one (+1) or two (+2) years of internship (supervised practice) that do not fall under the accreditation standards.
-Internships are conducted within the industry sector and not the education sector, and are approved by the Board.
+Internships are conducted within the industry sector and not the education sector and are approved by the Board.